UofT-Government-Project/Covid19_PHU/README.md

 - Merged the dataframes and dropped the categorial columns

 ### Set the Target and features
--Set active Covid cases as our target(y)
+- Set active Covid cases as our target(y)
--Removed three columns ( active cases, fatal cases and resoved cases) from our dataframe to set up our features (X)
+- Removed three columns ( active cases, fatal cases and resoved cases) from our dataframe to set up our features (X)

 ### Training and testing set:
--Split our data into training and testing by train_test_split function from sklearn library -Scaled the data
+- Split our data into training and testing by train_test_split function from sklearn library
+- Scaled the data
 ### Logistic Regression ML model:
- -Accuracy score 0.977
+- Accuracy score 0.977

 ### Reasons for using Logistic Regression: